KaiNorberg/PatchworkOS/README.md

 If you are unsure where to start, check the [Todo List](https://kainorberg.github.io/PatchworkOS/html/dd/da0/todo.html).

 Check out the [contribution guidelines](CONTRIBUTING.md) to get started.

-## Staying Updated

-PatchworkOS is under active development, when new features are added, major changes made or other noteworthy events occur, a GitHub discussion post is made in the [PatchworkOS Discussions](https://github.com/KaiNorberg/PatchworkOS/discussions), as such subscribing to the discussions or watching the repository is the best way to stay updated.

 ## Nostalgia